atbcb/ICTTestingBaseline/docs/21TimedEvents.md

 * In some cases, it may be necessary to contact the application authors to clarify the conditions under which time-outs occur.
 * A failure of SC 1.4.2 or 2.2.2 would also fail Conformance Requirement 5: Non-Interference and should be highlighted in test reports to indicate the severe impact on accessibility.
 * Browsers must be configured to disable autoplay of audio prior to testing of content.
 Provide instructions for conformant browser mechanisms only.
 Test results may vary depending on browser.
+* Content that is found non-conformant with SC 2.2.2 where auto-update is considered essential may be marked for further review for a Section 508 exception.
+However, an exception for SC 2.2.2 should be considered carefully as Conformance Requirement 5: Non Interference requires its conformance.

 ### WCAG 2.0 Techniques
 The following sufficient techniques and/or common failures were considered when developing this test procedure for this baseline requirement: